Back to all posts

 If you feel a bit tender or sore after a deep tissue massage, don’t worry—it’s completely normal.
 Think of it like the feeling you get after a really good workout.
 Your therapist has been working on deep layers of muscle and connective tissue to release chronic knots and tension.
 This therapeutic pressure can sometimes leave you feeling a little sore, but it’s actually a positive sign.
 This initial soreness indicates that the massage is effectively breaking up adhesions and encouraging your muscles to heal, paving the way for improved mobility and less pain in the long run.

-Your Recovery and Healing Timeline
+What Your Recovery Timeline Looks Like

 So, how long does this soreness last?
 For most people, any post-massage tenderness is temporary and fades within a day or two.
 As your muscles recover and adapt to the treatment, you’ll start to feel the real benefits of your session—less stiffness, better range of motion, and reduced pain.
 It’s all part of your body’s natural healing cycle.
 While a little soreness is expected, if you experience significant discomfort that lasts for more than a few days, it’s always a good idea to check in with your therapist or a doctor to make sure everything is on the right track.